poshaksharen-hub/Hesab-ketab-takmil-bara-test/src/migration_roadmap.md

     WHERE id = p_check_id;
 END;
 $$;
-COMMENT ON FUNCTION public.clear_check IS 'Atomically clears a cheque, creates an expense, and updates balance.';
+COMMENT ON FUNCTION public.clear_check IS 'Atomically clears a cheque, creates an expense for the beneficiary (expense_for), and updates balance.';

 -- --------------------------------------------------------------------
 -- Function 4: Delete a Check